cloud-gov/cg-site/_docs/services/cdn-route.md

 particularly confusing as different requests might be routed to different CloudFront Edge endpoints.

-While there is no mechanism for cloud.gov users to trigger a cache clear, [cloud.gov support]({{ site.baseurl }}/docs/help/) can.
+While there is no mechanism for Cloud.gov users to trigger a cache clear, [Cloud.gov support]({{ site.baseurl }}/docs/help/) can.
 Cache invalidation is not instantaneous; Amazon recommends expecting a lag time of 10-15 minutes (more if there are many distinct endpoints).